A Legacy of Research & Discovery

 UTSW logo surrounded by medical and scientific icons

-For more than 75 years, UT Southwestern has brought together the brightest minds in science and medicine to promote health and a healthy society.
-Their groundbreaking discoveries have revealed the biology behind common diseases, allowing pharmaceutical companies to develop therapies that enhance the health of millions worldwide.
+For more than 80 years, UT Southwestern has brought together the brightest minds in science and medicine to promote health and a healthy society.
+Their groundbreaking discoveries have revealed the biology behind common diseases, leading to the development of therapies that enhance the health of millions worldwide.

 Gold Nobel Prize medal